MetaportCo/build-with-mowblox/NFT_Game/Section_1/Lesson_5_Deploy_To_Goerli.md

 | Official Goerli  | https://goerlifaucet.com              | 0.25            | 24 hrs       |
 | MyCrypto         | https://app.mycrypto.com/faucet       | 0.01            | None         |

 Note: For MyCrypto, you'll need to connect your wallet, make an account, and then click that same link **again** to request funds.
-The buildspace faucet is pretty reliable as well, just make sure Metamask is on the Goerli network :).

 ### 🙃 Having trouble getting Testnet ETH?